Yash2201/simprosys_prectical_round/README.md

 3. Install PHP Dependencies
 Navigate to the project directory and open a command prompt.
-Run the following command to install PHP dependencies: php artisan install
+Run the following command to install PHP dependencies: conposer install

+4. Run Migrations
+after install dependeciase run the migrations and create table and database using this command php artisan migrate

-4. Serve the Application
+5. Serve the Application
 After the php artisan install command has executed successfully, run the following command to serve the application: php artisan serve

-5. run the postmen.
+6. run the postmen.
    run the postman collection in postman and check the output.

 This command will give you a link similar to http://127.0.0.1:8000/.
 Open this link in your browser to check the output.